 You’re an action-taker!
 And I like that!

-This gives me a good feeling that you are going to do very well when you take the TMC Exam.
+This gives me a good feeling that you are going to have a very successful career as a medical professional.
 Keep working and studying hard — it’s going to pay off for you in a big way.
-Breathe easy, my friend!